-Born and raised in England by his Portuguese Father and Mother, Andrew has always been interested in his heritage and the Lusophone world, different cultures than his surroundings in England.
-For example, Andrew’s Great-Uncle was a political prisoner in Tarrafal situated in the Portuguese penal colony of Cape Verde, established during the authoritarian regime of Salazar’s Estado Novo, for dissenters who opposed the regime.
-Wanting to oust Salazar, Andrew’s Great-Uncle, a sailor protested with other sailors in a naval revolt in 1936, known as the “Revolta dos Marinheiros” using two naval vessels in the Lisbon harbour.
+Born and raised in England by his Portuguese father and mother, Andrew has always been interested in his heritage and the Lusophone world, different cultures than his surroundings in England.
+For example, Andrew’s great-uncle was a political prisoner in Tarrafal situated in the Portuguese penal colony of Cape Verde, established during the authoritarian regime of Salazar’s Estado Novo, for dissenters who opposed the regime.
+Wanting to oust Salazar, Andrew’s great-uncle, a sailor protested with other sailors in a naval revolt in 1936, known as the “Revolta dos Marinheiros”, using two naval vessels in the Lisbon harbour.
 The revolt was unsuccessful, subsequently, costing all involved their freedom.
 (An account of this event appears at the end of Jose Saramago’s 1984 novel, O Ano da Morte de Ricardo Reis).
-Later, when much of Portuguese Africa sought independence from Portuguese rule, his Father and Uncle were sent among thousands of men, to quell the unrest in Portugal’s oversea territories, with no choice to oppose the war or face imprisonment.
-An avoidable colonial war, which soon became unpopular that ensued on many African fronts; Andrew’s Father deployed in Mozambique and his Uncle in Angola.
+Later, when much of Portuguese Africa sought independence from Portuguese rule, his father and uncle were sent among thousands of men, to quell the unrest in Portugal’s oversea territories, with no choice to oppose the war or face imprisonment.
+An avoidable colonial war, which rapidly became unpopular that ensued on many African fronts, Andrew’s father deployed in Mozambique and his uncle in Angola.
 As such, these aspects of Portuguese history and events form within Andrew a profound personal interest in Portuguese history, culture and politics, that led him to study, Portuguese with Iberian and Latin American studies, at the University of London.
 Prior to university Andrew trained and performed capoeira and its music for many years, along with holding fitness and personal training qualifications, as well as a college diploma in Humanities.
 Andrew is currently conducting an MRes in Spanish, Portuguese and Latin American Cultural Studies.